awsdocs/amazon-workspaces-administration-guide/doc_source/migrate-workspaces.md

 # Migrate a WorkSpace<a name="migrate-workspaces"></a>

 You can migrate a WorkSpace from one bundle to another, while retaining the data on the user volume\.
 You can use this feature to migrate WorkSpaces from the Windows 7 desktop experience to the Windows 10 desktop experience, or from the PCoIP protocol to the WorkSpaces Streaming Protocol \(WSP\)\.
 You can also use this feature to migrate WorkSpaces from one public or custom bundle to another\.
 For example, you can migrate from GPU\-enabled \(Graphics and GraphicsPro\) bundles to non\-GPU\-enabled bundles, and vice versa\.
-For more information about Amazon WorkSpaces bundles, see [WorkSpace Bundles and Images](amazon-workspaces-bundles.md)\.
+For more information about Amazon Workspaces bundles, see [WorkSpace Bundles and Images](amazon-workspaces-bundles.md)\.

 The migration process recreates the WorkSpace by using a new root volume from the target bundle image and the user volume from the last available snapshot of the original WorkSpace\.
 A new user profile is generated during migration for better compatibility\.
 The old user profile is renamed, and then certain files in the old user profile are moved to the new user profile\. \(For details about what gets moved, see [What Happens During Migration](#during-migration)\.\)